wlh18/javascript-1/ReadMe.md

 }
 ```

 > Note: Keep in mind this is just an example.
 It is not a good idea to reuse variable names across various scopes, each unique variable should have an appropriate name.
-Good naming convention is one of the most important habits you can develop.
+Good naming convention is an important habit to develop.

 #### const

 ---

-`const` is a little different from `let` in that it cannot be reassigned after being declared.
-However, if an object or an array is assigned to a `const` variable, you can change their contents (properies on an object, indicies on an array).
+`const` is different from `let` and `var` in that it cannot be reassigned after being declared.
+However, if an object or an array datatype is assigned to a `const` variable, you *can* reassign the content of the variable (properties on an object, indices on an array).
 Let's see an example:

 ```js
 const num = 10